loader image

 For soil amendments and crop production aids, is it enough that the active ingredients are compliant, or does the certifier need to review the list of inert ingredients and formulating agents?
 (168)

-All substances contained in soil amendments and crop production aids must be disclosed by the supplier for review by the CB.
-Table 4.2 , under the headings “Formulants used in soil amendments” and “Formulants used in crop production aids” provides some guidance in evaluating non-active ingredients (inerts) in crop production aids.
+All substances contained in soil amendments and crop production aids must be disclosed by the manufacturer/supplier for review by the CB.
+Table 4.2, under the listings Formulants used in soil amendments and Formulants used in crop production aids, provides some guidance in evaluating non-active ingredients (inerts).

 Table Cross-Referencing #

-Does the inclusion of Calcium Phosphate (monobasic, dibasic and tribasic forms) on table 6.3 for use in processing imply that these substances can also be used as soil amendment or Crop Production Aids?
+Does the inclusion of Calcium Phosphate (monobasic, dibasic and tribasic forms) on Table 6.3 for use in processing imply that these substances can also be used as soil amendment or Crop Production Aids?
 (140, 155)

 No. An annotation for one listing cannot be applied to another listing.